rayguna/industrial-auth-1/README.md

 The above changes are considered "painful".
 In the next lesson, we will learn to use some shortcuts with the pundit gem.

 ***

+Notes:
+- One security flaw in this app is that the /rails/db page is accessible.